dnnsmnstrr/zettelkasten/notes/gaming.md

 | Name | Platform | Price |
 | - | - | - |
 | Threes | 🍎 | Free |

+## Humble Tips

+Install [this](https://greasyfork.org/en/scripts/40412-steam-game-marker-humble-bundle) user script to show which games are in your steam library directly in HumbleBundle.
+[This script](https://greasyfork.org/en/scripts/425225-redeem-steam-key-auto-accept-terms) will quickly redeem steam keys.